withastro/docs/src/pages/en/guides/cms/contentful.md

 ### Installing the Contentful

-To integrate Contentful with Astro, install the `contentful` package:
+Install the `contentful` package:

 ```bash
 npm install contentful
 ```

 Next, create a new file called `contentful.ts` in your project's `src/lib` directory.
-This file will be used to fetch content from Contentful using your credentials.
+This file will create a contenful client that will query your Contentful space using your credentials.

 ```ts title="src/contentful.ts"
 import contentful from "contentful";